Digital identity system

 Defined rules and a governing trust framework mean that:

-- users can access the services they need
+- people can access the services they need

-- users can have greater trust and confidence in how their personal and organisational information is used online
+- people can have greater trust and confidence in how their personal and organisational information is used online

 - service providers know the information they get is correct and belongs to the right entity